 [su_quote cite=”Frank Borman “]It was very, very sobering to see this little blue marble in the middle of all that darkness. [/su_quote]

 The awe-inspiring effect of seeing the whole Earth from the vantage of space (known as “Earth gazing”) is most often described as an overwhelming sense that Earth is an “interconnected whole with one destiny”.
-An understanding key to our survival.
-Of course, we can’t see it and feel it firsthand (only 24 humans out of 7.3 billion world population have had the experience) until space travel becomes practical for the general public, but innovative technology continues to provide us couch potatoes more and better information and visuals.
-Watch live streaming of satellite views of Earth HERE.
+An understanding that’s key to our survival.
+Of course, we can’t see it and feel it firsthand (only 24 humans out of 7.3 billion world population have had the experience) until space travel becomes practical for the general public, but innovative technology continues to provide us with more and better information and visuals.

-The short documentary “Overview” (from Planetary Collective) explores a cosmic worldview with reflections from “Earth gazing” astronauts and philosophers as well as beautiful space imagery.
-Watch it, and be inspired by the “unity and oneness of all life on Earth”.
+The short documentary Overview (from Planetary Collective) explores a cosmic worldview with reflections from “Earth gazing” astronauts and philosophers as well as beautiful space imagery.
+Watch and be inspired by the “unity and oneness of all life on Earth”.

 Want to see more of what’s out there in space?
 The short video documentary, “The Last Steps” will take you to a ‘back to the future’ moment in time with original film footage, photographs and audio recordings from Apollo 17, NASA’s final Apollo program mission, and the last time a human walked on the moon.
-More “out of this world” videos have been selected for viewing on the “Cosmos Channel“, free to watch, on-demand.
+Watch more “out of this world” videos via the “Cosmos Channel“, free to watch, on-demand.